Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Numerical Examples

 \end{minipage}

-{Decay of the residual energy in the training data for $u_1$ and $u_2$ in the FitzHugh-Nagumo problem \cref{eq:fhn-system}--\cref{eq:fhn-system2} (left) and the corresponding selected basis sizes (right).
+{Decay of the residual energy in the training data for $u_1$ and $u_2$ in the FitzHugh--Nagumo problem \cref{eq:fhn-system}--\cref{eq:fhn-system2} (left) and the corresponding selected basis sizes (right).
 Demanding that $1 - \mathcal{E}(r_\ell) < 10^{-7}$ requires $r_{1} = 12$ and $r_{2} = 9$ POD modes for $u_{1}$ and $u_{2}$, respectively.} \end{figure}

-The FitzHugh-Nagumo system \cref{eq:fhn-system}--\cref{eq:fhn-system2} exhibits a rapid singular Hopf bifurcation with respect to $\varepsilon$ wherein the limit cycle collapses to a stable fixed point as $\varepsilon$ increases \cite{baer1986singular}.
-At parameters near this transition, the full-order model and ROM solutions are highly sensitive to $\varepsilon$ and the time step $\delta t$.
-Including such parameters in the training and testing sets makes it difficult to assess ROM accuracy.
-We select $\delta t = 10^{-3}$ as the baseline time step for which most of the full-order simulations converge, then eliminate the small number of points from our training and testing sets for which refining the time step from $\delta t = 10^{-3}$ to $\delta t = 10^{-5}$ results in a $30\%$ change in the full-order solution as measured by the $L^2([t_0,t_f])$ norm.
-This prompts us to remove five training parameters ($\sim 1\%$ of the original training set) and fifty-two testing parameters ($\sim 0.5\%$ of the original testing set).
-Hence the size of the final training set is $s = 504 - 5 = 499$ and the size of the final testing set is $10{,}749 - 52 = 10{,}697$, with size ratio $10{,}697/499 \approx 21.4$.
-With this approach, ROMs obtained through pOpInf are stable throughout almost the entire testing set; for the few testing parameters where the ROMs are unstable with time step $\delta t = 10^{-3}$, the time step is adjusted to maintain stability.
+The FitzHugh--Nagumo system \cref{eq:fhn-system}--\cref{eq:fhn-system2} exhibits a rapid singular Hopf bifurcation with respect to $\varepsilon$ wherein the limit cycle collapses to a stable fixed point as $\varepsilon$ increases \cite{baer1986singular}.
+Near this transition, the full-order model and ROM solutions are highly sensitive to $\varepsilon$ and the time integration scheme (see \cref{fig:fhn-phase-transition}).
+Including such parameter realizations in the training and testing sets makes it difficult to assess ROM accuracy.
+For each parameter realization $\mu = (\alpha, \beta, \gamma, \varepsilon)$ in the training and testing sets, we compare the corresponding full-order model solution to the solutions at $\mu_{\varepsilon-} = (\alpha, \beta, \gamma, \varepsilon - 0.001)$ and $\mu_{\varepsilon+} = (\alpha, \beta, \gamma, \varepsilon + 0.001)$.
+If the relative difference between neighboring solutions exceeds $50\%$, that is, if

+then we remove $\mu$ from the data.
+This prompts us to remove two parameter realizations from the training set ($\sim 0.4\%$ of the original training set) and eighty-nine parameter realizations from the testing set ($\sim 0.8\%$ of the original testing set).
+Hence the size of the final training set is $s = 504 - 2 = 502$ and the size of the final testing set is $10{,}749 - 89 = 10{,}660$, with size ratio $10{,}660 / 502 \approx 21.24$.

 We select the number of POD modes $r_{1}$ and $r_{2}$ for the variables $u_{1}$ and $u_{2}$, respectively, based on the residual energy $1 - \mathcal{E}(r_{\ell})$ of the training data, $\ell=1,2$.
-For each of the resulting $(r_{1},r_{2})$ pairs shown in \Cref{fig:fhn-residual-energy}, we learn a pOpInf ROM via \cref{alg:OpInf-reg-multi}.
+For each of the resulting $(r_{1},r_{2})$ pairs shown in \Cref{fig:fhn-residual-energy}, we learn a pOpInf ROM via \cref{alg:OpInf-reg-multi} with $\bar{s} = 0$.
 To simplify the hyperparameter search, we regularize only the quadratic and cubic terms, so that the regularized pOpInf data residuals are